 Saint Patrick (387-461) was an English (or perhaps Scottish) missionary to Ireland.
 Scholars agree that he is a historical figure and that he converted many of the pagans on the island to Christianity.

 The feast day of Saint Patrick has been observed in Ireland on March 17 for hundreds of years.
-The date falls during the fasting season of Lent, but on Saint Patrick's Day the prohibitions against eating meat were lifted, and the Irish would celebrate their patron saint with dancing, drinking, and feasting on the traditional meal of Irish bacon and cabbage.
+The date falls during the fasting season of Lent, but on Saint Patrick's Day the prohibitions against eating meat were lifted, and the Irish would celebrate their patron saint with dancing, drinking, and feasting on the traditional meal of Irish bacon (or corned beef) and cabbage.

 Symbols of St. Patrick's Day